PawelGerr/Thinktecture.Logging.Configuration/README.md

 ```

 Add the logging configuration to your `IConfigurationBuilder` using extension method `AddLoggingConfiguration`.
-This call must be after other configuration providers that change the log level, e.g. as the last one.
+This call must be placed after other configuration providers that change the log level, e.g. as the last one.

 > **Limitation**: Serilog creates *a watcher* (i.e. a `LoggingLevelSwitch`) for configuration keys only that are present when building the logger.
-> For example: if there is no configuration for `MinimumLevel:Override:Thinktecture` when CreateLogger() is called then you won't be able to change the log level for this category.
+> For example: if there is no configuration for `MinimumLevel:Override:Thinktecture` when CreateLogger() is called then you won't be able to change the log level for this category during runtime.

 ```
 var config = new ConfigurationBuilder()